 Based on the evidence presented in this docket, the Commission can discern no principled basis grounded in cost causation for the arbitrary allocation of costs associated with unusable space on a per-capita basis.
 Indeed, the theory seems rooted in the pure numerical convenience of dividing costs by users.
 Where the character and nature of the attachers' rights and patterns differ, as they do here, the use of this method of allocation is not sufficiently related to the costs that are being allocated.
 An attacher that occupies one foot of space on the pole does not stand in an equal position vis-à-vis the pole owner that (a) would own and operate the pole for its electric distribution needs regardless of the presence of an attacher, (b) has superior rights to utilize the entirety of the pole and may require the attacher to vacate the pole for the owner's use, and (c) uses a much greater portion of the pole as a whole.
-Similarly, an attacher that uses one foot of space does not stand in the same position as an attacher that uses two feet of space.
-The use of a space allocation factor consistent with the FCC approach also has the benefit of leading to more rational, less arbitrary pricing.
+Similarly, an attacher that uses one foot of space.

+The use of a space allocation factor consistent with the FCC approach also has the benefit of leading to more rational, less arbitrary, pricing.
 The unrebutted evidence shows that adoption of Blue Ridge's proposed methodology would result in widely fluctuating rates depending on the number of third party attachers.
 Even where the costs of the pole remain constant, the rate charged for an attachment could double based solely on the number of attaching entities.
 Again, the Commission can perceive no principled reason why prices for attachment should vary so widely depending on the number of attaching parties.